jostylr/literate-programming-cli/lp.md

 Currently have it setup to ignore build and cache directories.
 So we need to use other directory names for those.

-    var litpro = require('./index.js');
+    /*global require */

-    var tests = litpro.tests("node ../../litpro.js");
+    var tests = require('literate-programming-cli-test')("node ../../litpro.js");

     tests(
-        ["notsave", "-b seen test.md" ],
         ["first",  "first.md second.md"],
+        ["build", "-b seen test.md" ],
+        ["checksum", "-b . --checksum awesome  project.md"],
         ["lprc", ""],
         ["encoding", "-e ucs2 ucs2.md -b ."]
     );

-* notsave.
-Checks that it correctly recognizes that things have not changed.
 * first.
 A basic test of reading other files and outputing something
+* build.
+Checks that it correctly recognizes that things have not changed.
+  Tests the -b command.
+* checksum.
+Tests the ability to change name of checksum.
+It writes and reads from it.
+* diff.
+This checks the diff option.
+* encoding.
+The encoding of files can be specified.
+* files.
+Specifying multiple files.
+* no file.
+No file specified should lead to project.md
+* no file, no project.
+What happens if project.md does not exist?
+* bad files.
+What happens if a file is specified that does not exist.
+* flags.
+A couple of flags to test that out.
+* in.
+A standard input; may need to something fancy.
 * lprc.
 Checks use of lprc.js file
-* encoding.
-The encoding of files can be specified.
+* out.
+Check that out saves to output and not to anywhere else.
+* src.
+Check that we can have a different src directory.
+* default src.
+Check that the default src works as expected.
+* other.
+Check boolean, array, single value, a colon with nothing after it, and something that overwrites another argument.